 Uber and Lyft have changed the way Rock Hill residents pay for commercial rides.
 And, more and more drivers who work for Uber and Lyft are transporting passengers throughout Rock Hill to work, to restaurants, to homes, and anywhere people want to go.
 Unlike taxicab company employees, drivers who work for rideshare companies generally drive their own vehicles and are considered independent contractors.

 Rideshare companies should screen their drivers for any history of misconduct, including traffic violations, unsafe driving records and sexual assault complaints.
 When Uber and Lyft learn of just one complaint about a driver’s mistreatment of passengers or reckless behavior behind the wheel, they should launch an investigation into that driver to ensure not only your safety, but the safety of the general public.
 If you’re injured due to the behavior of a negligent Uber or Lyft driver, we can help you recover compensation.

-At McGowan, Hood & Felder, LLC, our Rock Hill personal injury lawyers have been settling cases for substantial sums and trying cases before juries for almost 20 years.
+At McGowan, Hood, Felder & Phillips, LLC, our Rock Hill personal injury lawyers have been settling cases for substantial sums and trying cases before juries for almost 20 years.
 We treat every person who makes an appointment with our office with the dignity and respect they deserve.
 Contact us today to talk about your accident and injuries.

 Can I sue my Uber or Lyft driver after a Rock Hill auto accident?

 If you’re involved in a car accident while in a rideshare vehicle, your first thought (aside from everyone’s safety) is likely, “Who is liable for my injuries?”
 It seems obvious that companies like Lyft or Uber have much more money than one of their drivers, and they may potentially hold liability if they failed to properly screen the responsible driver.